33 Exit Interview Questions for an Effective Offboarding Experience

 - If you could change anything about our company, what would you change?

-The exit survey can be an employer's greatest tool when looking for solutions to high turnover rates or low employee morale.
+An exit interview form can be an employer's greatest tool when looking for solutions to high turnover rates or low employee morale.
 They can also provide keen insight into how to improve retention and the work environment, which is especially important for your current employees and the next hire.
 Exit surveys are a key process to conducting a smooth, efficient offboarding process for any departing employees.

-Enhance your organisation's reputation and ensure your exiting employees leave as brand ambassadors by using Qualee to deliver a seamless and thoughtful offboarding experience.
+Enhance your organization's reputation and ensure your exiting employees leave as brand ambassadors by using Qualee to deliver a seamless and thoughtful offboarding experience.
 Try our Starter Plan today.